Introduction to Teradata Sparse Maps

 The Teradata hashing architecture and how AMPs are used to split tables for maximum parallelism evenly have been unchanged since the beginning.
 What is new is the ability to create your hash maps.
 Hash maps, as we usually know them, are also called contiguous maps.
 If you are not familiar with the details of how Teradata distributes the rows of tables, I recommend you read this article first and then come back:

 Relatively new is the concept of Teradata sparse maps.
-They are used when we do not want to distribute our table over all AMPs.
+They are used when we do not want to distribute a table over all AMPs.
 Unlike contiguous maps, sparse maps can be created by us almost arbitrarily.
 The goal of sparse maps is to keep tables on one or a few AMPs:

 Sparse maps exist within a contiguous map.
 Teradata comes with two predefined sparse maps: